4 tips to help HR and finance teams collaborate better

 3. Turn people data into finance insights

-Once a plan like a people strategy is in place, it’s time to turn your attention toward transforming that data into insights.
-For this part to work, HR needs time to focus on these strategic insights, and then the motivation to share them company-wide.
+Once a plan like a people strategy is in place, it’s time to turn your attention towards transforming that data into insights.
+For this part to work, HR needs time to focus on these strategic insights and then the motivation to share them company-wide.

 After all, HR can only be strategic once it excels at operations.
 For this to work, you first need to operate from a single source of data (as we mentioned prior).
 Take key data points and turn them into reports that make sense for everyone.